ethereum/eth2.0-pm/hobbits-client_interop_proceedure.md

 ## Prereqs

 - targeting the frozen spec (v0.8)
-- all clients must pass all reference tests
+- all clients must pass reference tests
-- all wire protocol implementations should pass all hobbits protocol tests
+- all wire protocol implementations should pass hobbits conformance tests

 ## Stage One: Coordinated Start